TotallyXred/TotallyXred/README.md

 - 👋 Hi, I’m @TotallyXred
 - 👀 I’m interested in coding and astronomy.
-- 🌱 I’m currently learning CSS3 and Javascript.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on nothing.
 I just started this career.
 - 📫 How to reach me?
 I don't know.